SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 5. **Add to a collection**

- The download option consists of the ways in which you can download the collection.
+ The download option consists of the ways in which you can download the resource.
 They're as follows:

  |  Type             | Description  |
     |-------------------|--------------|